rmtreks1/ios-exercises/README.md

 - My second attempt at changing this file in a branch

 - Why do I need to insert origin my-first-branch when I push this, when I didn't have to the first time?

+- Trying a change on a different branch - myNotSoFirst Branch